-Load and Recruitment
+Load

 Because muscles are attached to bones, they are always pitted against some resistance, or load, when they contract.
 As you might expect, they contract fastest when there is no added load on them.
-A greater load results in a longer latent period, slower shortening, and a briefer duration of shortening (Figure 9.21).
+A greater load results in a longer latent period, a slower contraction, and a shorter duration of contraction (Figure 9.24).
+If the load exceeds the muscle's maximum tension, the speed of shortening is zero and the contraction is isometric (see Figure 9.18b).